Taxation and Accounting

 - Plus 15 points from 100-level Commerce or any other UC courses.
 If LAWS 101 is studied instead of ACCT 152 (as above) these 15 points are not required as LAWS 101 is a 30-point course and ACCT 152 is a 15-point course.

 If you are planning to major in Taxation and Accounting you should take ACCT 102 and ACCT 103 in your first year.
-ACCT 152 or LAWS 101 should be taken in either your first or second year of study.
+ACCT 152 or LAWS 101 should be taken preferably in your first year of study but may be taken in your second year of study.

 For the complete, three-year BCom Taxation and Accounting major degree plan see the School of Business and Economics website.

 Later courses provide a more detailed treatment of the topics introduced at 100-level.
 At the conclusion of ACCT 254 Introduction to Taxation you will have a working knowledge of income tax (income and deductions), the Goods and Services Tax and Fringe Benefit Tax.
 You will also understand the concepts of residence and source, and aspects of tax administration.
-Tax courses at 300-level build on the foundations laid in earlier study, considering a range of topics including tax planning, avoidance and evasion, taxation of e-commerce, taxation of investments and tax compliance.
+Tax courses at 300-level build on the foundations laid in earlier study, considering a range of topics including tax planning, avoidance and evasion, international taxation, taxation of e-commerce, taxation of investments, company taxation, ethics, tax policy, taxation of charities, and further aspects of tax administration and compliance.

-Once you complete your BCom with good grades in 300-level Accounting courses, you are eligible to enrol in the Bachelor of Commerce with Honours.
-An honours degree will help you distinguish yourself in the marketplace.
+Once you complete your BCom with good grades in 300-level Accounting courses, you are eligible to enrol in the Bachelor of Commerce with Honours or Master of Commerce.
+An honours or master's degree will help you distinguish yourself in the marketplace.

-If you have further academic ambitions, it is also the next step to a Master of Commerce and/or a Doctor of Philosophy.
+If you have further academic ambitions, the next step is a Doctor of Philosophy (PhD).

 As a specialist in Taxation and Accounting you will be able to enter a variety of organisations.
-For example, as a taxation specialist or accountant in chartered accounting firms, accountancy practices, government organisations (including Inland Revenue and the Treasury), business and commercial enterprises, non-profit organisations, banking and financial services, management consultancies, education organisations and law firms.
+For example, as a taxation specialist or accountant in chartered accounting firms, accountancy practices, government organisations (including Inland Revenue and the Treasury), business and commercial enterprises, non-profit organisations, banking and financial services, management consultancies, education organisations, law firms and obtain interesting, well-paid work around the world.

-Many Taxation and Accounting students aspire to become chartered accountants through the New Zealand Institute of Chartered Accountants (NZICA) or Certified Practising Accountants (CPA) Australia.
-For both NZICA and CPA Australia memberships your BCom degree must include specific courses.
+Many Taxation and Accounting students aspire to become chartered accountants through the NZICA or CPA Australia.
+For both memberships your BCom degree must include specific courses.
 For further details contact the Department of Accounting and Information Systems.

 For further career information, please go to www.canterbury.ac.nz/careers